Maria1709/Creditcard-fraud2/README.md

 1 = fraud cases

 We begin by looking at both the top 5 lines of data and the bottom 5 lines.Then we take a look of the shape of the data.
-From the above data we can see that from looking at the data in Time, there has been 284807 transactions over a 2 day period
+From the above data we can see that from looking at the data in Time.

+There has been 284807 transactions over a 2 day period

 Here we are showing the ammound of occurrencies of fraud within the data set and also where there is no fraud

 Output

 0    284315
 1       492
 Name: Class, dtype: int64